xan105/node-processMonitor/README.md

 	  Turn the above filter option into a whitelist instead of a blacklist.<br/>
     Only the process from the list will be allowed.

-    ⚠ ️There is a hard limit to the number of elements you can filter depending on how complex the query is which will cause WMI to return `WBEM_E_QUOTA_VIOLATION`.

-    💡 In such case consider implementing your own filter on top of the event emitter result instead.

 </details>